mhisoft/wallet/README.md

 MHISoft eVault - A Secure Password Manager and  Vault
 ======================================================

+It is a secure password vault which is best suitable for storing passwords or any personal data.
+Since v1.2 it starts to support saving the attachment documents such images, PDF, Word Doc..etc to the eVault.
+All the data are stored in a encrypted database with AES 256-bit key encryption.

+One master password and a set of combination code is required to enter the eVault.
+The master password  and combination code are stored as one-way-Hash and can't be reverse engineered.

 I just don't trust any online or third party vault for storing my personal information and passwords.
 So I created this open source.

-It is a secure password vault which is best suitable for storing passwords and any personal data.
-Since v1.2 it starts to support saving the attachment documents such images, PDF, Doc..etc to the Vault.
-All the data are stored in a encrypted database with AES 256 bit key  encryption.
-You only need to remember one master password and a set of combination code to the vault.
-The password is stored as one way Hash and can't be reverse engineered.
-The app runs offline so you don't need to worry about data being transmitted over the network.
+I believe a personal data vault or password manager should never be clound based.
+So as designed, the eVault does not use network so you can rest asure that not a single bit of data is transmitted over the network which is not under your control.

+Though the MHISoft eVault encrypted database is local, you can choose to share it on Google Drive or Dropbox.. etc. So you can share the same database across multiple devices.

-The password once lost can't be recovered.
-This is by design.
-The author of this code can't even recover the lost password.
+The password once lost can't be recovered, which is by design.
+Even he author of this code can't recover the lost password.
 And without the password and combination, the vault can't be opened, so please keep the master password and combination key in a safe place, such as in your brain only.

 Download
 ========